Resources for Study Participants

 In this video, you will learn how to properly package your milk sample for shipping.

 You will use the Thermo-safe ice packs to ensure proper the milk stays at a safe temperature.
-Following your exposure interview, your interviewer will ensure a FedEx pick-up for you at your desired time.
-This is a no-contact pick-up, just set aside the package outside your door for pick up–at your convenience.
+After your exposure interview, your interviewer will ensure a FedEx pick-up for you at your desired time.
+This is a no-contact pick-up, just set aside the package outside your door for pick up.

 Video | How to Sign a DocuSign Consent Form